publiccodenet/blog/_posts/2022-09-02-notes-from-community-call-1-september-2022.md

 This call was a questions and answers session, prompted by the upcoming [version 0.4.0 release](https://github.com/publiccodenet/standard/issues/682), but all questions were welcome.

-Q: Do you have a list of every codebase that uses the standard?
+Q: Do you have a list of every codebase that uses the Standard?
 A: No, but it is an interesting idea.
 We know that the codebases we steward use it.
 In [Signalen](https://publiccode.net/codebases/signalen.html) and [Openzaak](https://publiccode.net/codebases/openzaak.html) there are Dutch municipalities using it (7 and counting for Signalen, more than 10 through Dimpact for OpenZaak).
 One Dutch province is using it through [Omgevingsbeleid](https://publiccode.net/codebases/omgevingsbeleid.html).
 There are more codebases referring to it if one searches GitHub for "Standard for Public Code".
 While a field in publiccode.yml has been [discussed](https://github.com/publiccodeyml/publiccode.yml/discussions/136), no formal proposal has been made yet.

 Q: What do you think about platform dependencies (like GitHub Actions) or unit tests requiring fake data?